KuhKatz/mediaplayer/README.md

 # mediaplayer
-Media Player Project for School (in progress
+Media Player Project for School (in progress)

+A Media Player that is able to play a file (additional features like pause are included) but also to choose a file from your folders